 Discovering Majapahit.
 Article 2.
-History
+A brief history of the Kingdom

 The Majapahit kingdom was established by the prince Vijaya, also known as Krtarajasa, who overthrew the prince of Kadiri, Jayakatwang who had murdered the then Raja, Krtnagara, Vijaya's father-in-law.

-According to Chinese records Raja Krtnagara had insulted a Chinese envoy and Kublai Kahn sent an punitive expeditionary force to Java but it arrived to the changed situation.
+According to Chinese records Raja Krtnagara had insulted a Chinese envoy and Kublai Khan sent an punitive expeditionary force to Java but it arrived to the changed situation.
 Prince Vijaya convinced the Chinese that he was the rightful king and formed an alliance with them.

 This next part of the story I have not from books but from oral history in conversations with people in the area many years ago.
 I suspect that this is more of a legend than historically factual but the dry history you can read elsewhere.